cmarkstaller/start-up/README.md

 ## WebSocket data displayed in the application interface
 Whenever the friend of a user updates their goals, they are automatically updated on their page.

+# Startup React
+## Bundled using Vite
+I am going to do this, yup, by the time you are reading it, twill be done.

+## Multiple functional react components
+I've got a million.

+## React router
+My router switches between my main page and login page.

+## React hooks
+I also have about two million of these.